10th November 2020

 These consist of either a plastic or concrete grid system, which is laid over grass, allowing it to grow whilst preventing car wheels from creating ruts in the ground.
 Easy to install, they also look very natural once the grass has grown through the grid.
 However, for driveways where a car will be parked most of the time, they are unsuitable because the grass will die.

-Resin Mill are leading suppliers of high-quality resins and a wide range of aggregates to create a fully BBA Approved System, perfect for use in the creation of resin bound driveways that are SUDS compliant.
-For more information or a free quote, give us a call on 01484 400 855 or send an email to email@example.com.
+The Resin Mill are leading suppliers of high-quality resins and a wide range of aggregates, perfect for use in the creation of resin bound driveways that are SUDS compliant.
+For more information or a no-obligation quote, give us a call on 01484 400 855 or send an email to firstname.lastname@example.org.